 Here are 4 interesting things you didn’t know about menstrual cups…

 #1.
 The stem can be trimmed

 We know most menstrual cups come with a stem for easy removal.
 You’ll also know right away if the stem doesn’t work for you as it will be uncomfortable.
 It’s comforting to know that the stem can be trimmed with scissors to suit you.
-However, be careful so as not to cut into the cup.
+However, be careful not to cut into the cup.
 Leaving a smaller stem or no stem at all depends on what makes you happy and/or comfortable.

 #2.
 It’s eco and wallet-friendly

 We said this before, but now let’s share further.
 Because these cups are reusable, they are great for the environment and your budget and one can last up to 10 years!
 That means less waste in landfills and less money over time, although, it costs more at initial purchase.
 It’s also very important to note that these benefits do not apply to disposable menstrual cup brands, but the reusable options.

 #3.
 Menstrual cups are safer to use